microsoft/FluidFramework/tools/api-markdown-documenter/README.md

 ## Upcoming Work

+-   Simplify input configurations
+    -   Separate configs for each pipeline segment
+    -   Clean up terminology ("policies" in particular is too vague - we should remove this)

 ### Known Bugs

 -   Example titles are not respected.
 See TSDoc [@example spec](https://tsdoc.org/pages/tags/example/) - text on the same line as the tag should be treated as the example title.